• Skip to main content

 Definition of Ready

-A definition of ready is an agreement on the set of conditions that need to be true in order to consider a backlog item ready to be included in an iteration for delivery.
+What is a Definition of Ready A definition of ready is an agreement on the set of conditions that need to be true in order to consider a backlog item ready to be included in an iteration for delivery.
+An Example The conditions that I see included most frequently in a definition of ready are …

 Read moreDefinition of Ready